 Bringing Switzerland to Tokyo

 From the outset Eat developed the event as a brand – defining the values and principles against which all aspects of the project could develop.
-The challenge was to generate a brand image capable of 'holding its own' not only alongside two powerful country brands but also a host of global brands and a ‘150 years’ logotype independently commissioned ahead of the Swissdays event.
+The challenge was to generate a visual identity capable of holding its own alongside two powerful country brands, as well as a host of global corporations.

 Another essential cultural engagement for the event was to introduce the Japanese audience to Swiss food and drink.
-Eat were instrumental in identifying, commissioning and installing the brands businesses that represented the very best of Switzerland's food and wine.
+Eat was instrumental in identifying, commissioning and installing the businesses that represented the very best of Switzerland’s food and wine.

-An event would be nothing without people and Eat partnered with PR agency Sunny Side Up, who were tasked with media relations.
-The media roll-out strategy started well ahead of the event and included a core website and Twitter campaign supported by Embassy actions such as the launch of their Facebook page and a media gathering.
+Eat partnered with PR agency Sunny Side Up, who were tasked with media relations.
+The media roll-out strategy included a core website and Twitter campaign, Facebook page and a media gathering.
 Combined with regular press releases on a wide variety of event related topics, we achieved media coverage that exceeded our expectations, with EAV of over US$1.7m.